praveenkanajam/devops/Shell-Scripting/Ansible_web/readme.md

 Note: to over come this we need to become sudo. we can use -b or --become
 $ ansible all -m file -a "path=/etc/new.txt state=touch" -b

+To run the command with password
+$ ansible all -m file -a "path=/etc/new.txt state=touch" -k

+Note: in visudo if you provide the below entry. it will not ask any password while executing the ansible playbook / ad-hoc command -b. if not -k with password ansadmin        ALL=(ALL)       NOPASSWD: ALL
+*********** if not will get below error.
+$ ansible 192.168.1.35 -m file -a "path=/tmp/ans.txt state=touch" -b
+192.168.1.35 | FAILED! => {
+    "msg": "Missing sudo password"
+}

 --